Collective coupling of driven multilevel atoms and its effect on four-wave mixing: Two four level atoms

 \subsection{Individual dressed states}

-We begin by reviewing the dressed states of an individual atom and their dependence on the external parameters in the absence of decay.
-To do so, we move into the interaction picture and carry out a complementary transformation to a rotating frame according to Eqs.~(\ref{eq:rotation}-\ref{eq:Qdot14}) to obtain a representation of the Hamiltonian that is time independent.
-This transformation involves rotation phases determined by the laser detunings and given by
+We begin the FWM analysis by reviewing the dressed states of an individual atom in the absence of decay.
+To do so, we move into an interaction picture with respect to the free Hamiltonian: